collective-intelligence-lab/intelliproof/README.md

 - Enable drag and drop of evidence onto nodes -(DONE )
   - NOT ADDED -> need to click away and click again for modal to be updated...
 - Make delete evidence / unlink evidence functional - (DONE)
-  - Make it so that the moment you add / delete evidence the cred score is recalled, not when u deselect -> NOT DONE
+  - Make it so that the moment you add / delete evidence the cred score is recalled, not when u deselect - (DONE)
-- Style edge scores nicely
+- Style edge scores nicely - (DONE)
 - Fix fonts / styling in ALL modals
 - Graph Canvas Navbars overlap when both Evidence Navbar and AI Copilot navbar active
 - Claim modal overlaps with top right navbar when expanded